March 20, 2024•3 min read

 Shortcuts

-Who has time for mouses 😅?
-I'm no 10x developer that masters VIM and thousands of shortcuts.
-For a long time, I was happy using some basic ones but one day I realise that the key to make my shortcuts stick was context.
-Usually, shortcuts have no relationship between them, just random combination of keys.
+Who has time for mice 😅?
+I'm not a 10x developer who masters Vim and thousands of shortcuts.
+For a long time, I used only basic shortcuts, but one day I realized the key to making shortcuts stick was context.
+Usually, shortcuts have no relationship between them, just random key combinations.

 I started grouping things together and now I can reason what the combination is based on what I'm trying to do.
 Some examples:

-I rely so much in some shortcuts like toggling terminal and editor than they don't need a context.
-Eg:
+I rely so much on some shortcuts, like toggling terminal and editor, that they do not need a context.
+For example:

 You can find all my shortcuts in my dotfiles